The stunning Herbert Park is one of our favourite parks in Dublin.

 1. Grab a coffee to go…

 Whatever the weather you can grab a hot coffee or cold drinks and snacks to-go from Lolly and Cooks.
-This family-run business has several locations including a lovely cafe in Herbert Park.
-It’s open daily from 9am to 7pm.
+This family-run business has several locations, including a lovely cafe in Herbert Park.
+It’s open daily from 9 am to 6 pm.

 They use locally sourced ingredients in their salads, cakes and soups, many grown on their own sustainable farm in Tipperary.
 And do try their famous “Savage Roll”!